RamblingCookieMonster/Citrix.NetScaler/README.md

 # Instructions

-1. Place the Citrix.NetScaler folder somewhere on your system
+1. Download this repo, Unblock the file(s), rename folder from Citrix.NetScaler-master to Citrix.NetScaler
 2. Run AutogenFunctions.ps1 with the appropriate arguments.
   * NOTE:  For more information, run Get-Help \\path\to\Citrix.NetScaler\AutogenFunctions.ps1
+  * NOTE:  You may skip this step until later if desired.
+Details in example.
 3. Copy resulting folder to an appropriate module location
 4. Import-Module Citrix.NetScaler